Bullseye (Marvel Comics): Fictional character biography

-Early life and backstory
+Early life

-Bullseye grew up in The Bronx, New York City, New York, where he lived with his brother and their abusive father.
+Bullseye grew up in The Bronx, New York City, New York, where he lived with his brother and their abusive father, also known as Kingmaker.
 He became an expert shot by playing with his brother's rifles.
 When he was 10 years old, his brother tried to kill their father by setting fire to their home; shortly thereafter, Bullseye was placed in a foster home.
 In high school, he became a baseball player.
 An extremely talented pitcher, he was offered a college athletic scholarship, but opted to enter the minor leagues.
 After three games, he was called up to start a sold-out Major League game.
 He had surrendered no hits, and in the bottom of the ninth with two outs, he became bored and asked the coach pull him from the game.
 The coach insisted that he finish the game.
 After the opposing team's batter mocked him as a coward, Bullseye threw the ball at his head, killing him.
-As the ball struck, he said, "Bullseye".
 He was barred from professional baseball and convicted of manslaughter.

-This is a retcon of a previous origin story, which depicts Bullseye growing up as a below average student in a trailer park with an alcoholic, physically abusive father.
-In this version of events, Bullseye fakes his father's suicide using a handgun set off by a toy arrow.
-It is unclear how many elements of this version are actually true.